nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-config2](https://github.com/taiki-e/cargo-config2) - Load and resolve Cargo configuration.
 - [cargo-generate-rpm](https://github.com/cat-in-136/cargo-generate-rpm) - Cargo helper command to generate a binary RPM package.
 - [cargo-manifest](https://github.com/LukeMathWalker/cargo-manifest) - Fork of cargo_toml to fix some issues for cargo-chef.
+- [wasm-server-runner](https://github.com/jakobhellermann/wasm-server-runner) - Allows you to run programs in the browser using web assembly using a simple cargo run.

 ## Notes